Doves (band): Reformation, The Universal Want and Constellations for the Lonely (2018–present)

 At the end of 2018 the band members announced a series of gigs for 2019 and a tentative plan to explore new music together.
 As the series neared conclusion, Doves posted on Facebook that the 31 August 2019 and 6 September 2019 shows would be the last two concerts until they completed their new album.

 On 18 June 2020, the band released their first new music in ten years with a song entitled "Carousels".
 It and "Prisoners", released on 9 July, are from their new album, The Universal Want, which was released on 11 September 2020 and charted at number 1 in its first week.
 In October 2021, the band cancelled their upcoming tour due to Goodwin's mental health, making a statement that "performing live isn't possible for us at this time or in the immediate future".

 On 4 November 2024, the band released a new single, "Renegade", alongside the announcement of their sixth studio album Constellations for the Lonely, which was eventually released on 28 February 2025.
 On 8 November, three "intimate" shows were announced for later in the month, with Goodwin not participating due to his mental health; the Williams brothers will share vocals alongside an expanded touring band.
 Doves later announced a tour in support of the album, without Goodwin and with the current touring band, for 2025.

+2026: momentum

+Doves supported fellow Mancunian band James on their 2026 Love Is The Answer tour.
+Doves headlined a Manchester City trophy event at the Co-Op Live on the 24th of May 2026 marking a year that featured several Manchester concerts that included the Aviva Studios (twice) and the Manchester Apollo.
+London's Regent's Park features as a venue in September 2026, alongside Kendal Calling, Big Feastival and Victorious Festival.

+Live 4 City

+Doves have shared an association with Manchester City, having played Maine Road's last game, the City of Manchester Stadium car park (17th July 2009: Live 4 City gig), title parades, guest-edited a matchday programme, chosen matchday music for a Champions League game, and performed at City Live (as Black Rivers).
+Doves created a tune exclusively for Manchester City called Live 4 City based on the tune of their song Words.